Father George Wilson has been assigned as the Holy Trinity Cathedral Dean since June 1, 2014.

 The Wilsons have two daughters.
 Kleoniki is a graduate of Emerson College in Boston, and currently lives in Los Angeles working in the television production business.
-Despina is graduate of Samford University in Birmingham, AL, and is currently a Master of Divinity candidate at Holy Cross in Brookline.
+Despina is graduate of Samford University in Birmingham, Alabama, and is a 2020 Master of Divinity graduate of Holy Cross in Brookline.

 In January 1993 Father George was ordained deacon by then Bishop Methodios of Boston while a senior at seminary and was ordained priest by then Bishop Isaiah of Denver in November 1993.
 In September 2005, His Eminence Metropolitan Nicholas bestowed the Office of Economos upon Father George.
 In December 2016, His Eminence Metropolitan Alexios of Atlanta honored Father George, making him a Protopresbyter.